 For high level soundproofing you need to employ some method of decoupling the framing from the drywall.
-This can be done by modifying the wall or ceiling framing, but decoupling is often accomplished through the use of furring channel with resilient sound clips.
+This can be done by modifying the wall or ceiling framing, but decoupling is often accomplished through the use of Drywall Furring Channel with Soundproofing Clips (IB-1).

 Purchase Locally for your Best Price

-Technically, the Hat Channel is known as a 7/8” Drywall Furring Channel.
+Hat Channel is technically known as a 7/8” Drywall Furring Channel.
 For our purposes, we want:

 - Gauge: 25 Gauge (for its flexibilty)